vishkid84/pickaflick_milestone_2/README.md

 ### Acknowledgements

 The API used is The Movie Database API [https://developers.themoviedb.org/3/getting-started/introduction]. <br>
-I had to refer various sources sometimes to find solutions for Javascript, mainly API and quiz tutorials in YouTube, stackoverflow for randomize and filter functions, w3schools for few styles and scripts.
+I had to refer various sources sometimes to find solutions for Javascript, mainly API, TMDB and quiz tutorials in YouTube, stackoverflow for randomize and filter functions, w3schools for few styles and scripts.